ptwu/election-county-prediction/README.md

 # election-county-prediction
-cs 4780 final project - We will be gooning with Tensorflow for this project.
+cs 4780 final project - We will be working with Tensorflow for this project.

 ## Virtual Env
 This will make sure that everyone is working on the same python environment so that we don't run into issues there.